About The Urban Coyote

 Size matters in Phoenix!
 This coop will house 2 unhappy chickens, but it will also bake them alive in Phoenix summers.

-• Next boxes haven’t a lip on the edge, bedding kicked out results in broken eggs.
+Next boxes haven’t a lip on the edge, so bedding will get kicked out resulting in broken eggs.

-• All the doors are really small making access difficult.
+All the doors are really small making access & cleaning difficult.

 So back to the drawing board friends, and happy coop hunting… elsewhere.